-60. In addition to the substantial payment, Renaissance agreed to "abstain from using bots" to purchase tickets for New York events.
+63. In addition to the substantial payment, Renaissance agreed to "abstain from using bots" to purchase tickets for New York events.
 Yet Ticketmaster is informed and believes, and on that basis alleges, that Renaissance continues to use bots to buy tickets to New York events after the announcement of that settlement, thereby violating its settlement agreement with the state of New York.

-G. Does 7-10 Have Facilitated the Misconduct of the Other Defendants.
+G. Does 7-10 Have Engaged in Misconduct and Facilitated the Misconduct of the Other Defendants.